jkmnt/falcon-url/README.md

     resp.text = render_some_html(form)
 ```

+_Promotion time_: Want to generate HTML in Python without Jinja templates?
+Check out [htmf](https://github.com/jkmnt/htmf) project of mine :-)

-Responders may belong to the different classes.
-Or even be standalone functions.
+Responders may belong to the different classes, or even be standalone functions.
-Since the responder signature is known, this style is typesafe out of the box.
+Since signatures are known, this style is typesafe out of the box.
-Also you may use it instead of the suffixed responders.

-_Side note_: there are a lot of ways to generate HTML without Jinja or Django templates.
-See [htmf](https://github.com/jkmnt/htmf) project of mine :-)

 ## Object-oriented routes